_edited.png)

 A Black Girl Sabbatical is more than a trip.

-It’s a mindset, a practice, and a movement—where rest is the rhythm, not the reward, and where freedom and wellness belong to us.
+It is a mindset, a practice, and a movement where rest is the rhythm, not the reward, and where freedom and wellness belong to us.

 Meet the board